Volume 5, Issue 1

 “Voices of Verbs”

-From PARTS: (full erasure book to be published by Full Mood Publishing later in 2024): This collection of erasure poems transformed an old copy of a Thomas Wolfe novel (THE PARTY AT JACK’S becomes PARTS)into a book of erasure poetry and visual art.
+(mixed media) – from PARTS: (full erasure book to be published by Full Mood Publishing later in 2024): This collection of erasure poems transformed an old copy of a Thomas Wolfe novel (THE PARTY AT JACK’S becomes PARTS)into a book of erasure poetry and visual art.
 While each page is stand-alone, they are thematically thread together.
 The work is done directly on the book and includes collage and painting, mostly with acrylics.
 The overarching goal is to find or create rays of hope and beauty, particularly by subverting the text where it describes ennui or angst.

 “Little Words”